luminize/tc3_installation/src/step_5.md

-# integrate into MSVC 2019
+# Do not integrate into MSVC 20xx
 ![Step 5](./step_5.png)

-If the option is available to you, you can decide to not install `TwinCAT XAE Shell`. `XAE Shell` has been built on MSVS 2019 so you'll have pretty much the same user experience.
-I feel MSVS with integration is a bit faster during startup.
-YMMV.
+Make sure to install `TwinCAT XAE Shell`.
+If you know wat you are doing you can integrate TwinCAT in a Microsoft Visual Studio installation so you'll have pretty much the same user experience.